vivshaw/zettel/pages/Database Reliability Engineering (book).md

 	- you should test your infrastructure images! this brings the benefits of [[TDD]] to infra. you can use something like [[ServerSpec]] for this.
 	- in a distributed environment with decoupled, dynamic components, you have all kinds of new complexities, and need things like a service catalog to do [[service discovery]]. tools like [[Apache ZooKeeper]] or [[Consul]] can help you with this. you might need this in the DB world for stuff like failovers, sharding, and boostrap nodes.
 	- you are going to want to test changes in a local development environment before committing them to prod! try to make the local sandbox as close to prod as possible- same OS, same config and orchestration tools, etc. [[Packer]] and [[Vagrant]] can help you here.
+- # 7.
+Backup and Recovery
+  collapsed:: true
+	- data is your most precious commodity. now that you know how to store it, how do we keep ourselves from losing it?
+	- **physical** vs. **logical** backups:
+		- a physical backup backs up the actual files used by the database
+		- a logical backup exports the data to some other portable format. for example, the replication log
+	- **offline** vs. **online** backups:
+		- an offline backup is made while the system is shut down
+		- an online backup is made during live operation. this adds extra complexity because the data will be changing as you copy it! you'll need a way to snapshot a specific point in time.
+	- **full**, **differential**, and **incremental** backups
+		- a full backup copies everything
+		- a differential backup only copies what changed since the last full backup. recovering will mean restoring 2 backups (last full, and this one)
+		- an incremental backup copies what changes since the last backup of any kind, full or incremental. recovery means restoring $n$ arbitrary backups
+	- things to consider about your backup strategy:
+		- is it fast enough to meet your uptime constraints?
+		- is it frequent enough that you meet your durability constraints?
+		- how do you integrate the backup with other systems, like a message queue, which may be eventually-consistent?
+		- how do you handle forward and back compat? what happens when the software that uses the data store updates?
+	- types of recovery:
+		- planned recovery. things like building a new node or cluster, performing a routine ETL process, preparing for a test in a test environment, etc.
+			- plug this into your observability stack! it will give you useful info about capacity issues that makes sure you don't accidentally exceed what your recovery process can support
+		- unplanned recovery. things like user or application errors, OS errors, or hardware failures.
+			- think about the scope of failure events. are they isolated to a single node? cluster-wide? datacenter-wide? these will require different strategies
+			- also think of the scope of affected data. is it a single record? multiple records? the DB metadata?
+			- also consider how your SLOs will be impacted
+	- what pieces does a recovery strategy need?
+		- **detection.** you must know about data loss or corruption as soon as possible.
+			- one valuable way to do this is to disallow running arbitrary scripts in prod. instead, provide a wrapper or API that's well-tested and comprehensively logged. this introduce guardrails to reduce failure, _and_ monitoring to see the failure quickly if it happens
+			- rely on monitoring of logs and metrics to catch OS or hardware failures
+		- **tiered storage.** not every part of your recovery strategy should live in the same data stores!
+			- you'll want online, high-performance storage for your production workloads. things like replacing failed nodes, adding new ones, or standing up test environments. you can probably only afford to keep a few days at this tier.
+			- online, low-performance storage might be used for infrequent or long-running processes that aren't sensitive to latency. things like dealing with user errors or corruption repair. you can probably afford a month or more at this tier.
+			- offline storage, like [[AWS/Glacier]], is cost effective for storing massive amounts of data in the long term, though drastically slower to access. you might use this for compliance or business continuity. you can probably afford to store years of this.
+			- object storage, like [[AWS/S3]], lets you store unstructured data with high availability, API access, versioning, etc.
+		- **a varied toolbox.** you shouldn't put all your recovery eggs in one basket.
+			- replication isn't a backup strategy!!!
+			- take full and incremental, physical and logical backups. full physical is for building out new nodes for capacity or replacing failed ones. incremental physical is for bridging the gaps between expensive full backups. logical backups are useful for forensics and moving data between nodes
+		- **testing.** your recovery is useless if it is broken, so you need to test it to ensure it works.
+			- you can do this by adding recovery into everyday processes, or by adding a separate continuous testing process
+- # 8.
+Release Management #release
+  collapsed:: true
+	- how can DBREs support fast, efficient software release? how can we protect our data and datastores without becoming a bottleneck?
+	- **education and collaboration**
+		- the better the choices the software engineers make about their data, the less intervention is needed from a DBRE. so, educate teams in your day-to-day interactions and provide them with self-serve resources.
+		- make the education effort measurable. consider measuring things like:
+			- number of database-related tickets that require DBRE intervention
+			- success rate of deployments for db-related tickets
+			- feature velocity
+			- downtime from db changes
+		- become a funnel for useful information. you'll encounter lots of specialty information that general engineers won't know. feed them the best bits.
+		- foster active conversation. try things like brown bag lunches, AMA chats, tech talks, or dedicated chat channels
+		- make your domain-specific knowledge about system architecture and data models legible via docs and standardized tools
+	- **integration**
+		- the more often changes are integrated, the faster we catch errors, and the quicker feedback loops are. make sure any change to the db triggers a fresh build, integration, and tests. but [[continuous integration]] at the database level is uniquely challenging!
+		- you need a version control system, with _everything_ checked in. you need automated builds. you need realistic test data, including large datasets for load testing. you need a migration system. and you need a CI system.
+	- **testing**
+		- encourage abstraction and encapsulation to make it easy to test application components as black boxes, focusing on just the parts that actually touch the data
+		- do post-commit testing that checks whether the changes applied and the app's still up
+		- do pre-build tests for things like SQL errors, static analysis, etc.
+		- the build itself is a sort of test- if it fails, something was wrong!
+		- do a full dataset test to ensure the system still functions under load. look for things like latency and resource utilization.
+		- do downstream tests of things like event workflows and ETL jobs
+		- do operational tests of things like backup and recovery processes, failover, security, etc.
+	- **deployment**
+		- ideally, software engineers should be able to know which changes require DBRE help and which don't. they should also have the tools and expertise to own most changes themselves. and it should be possible to deploy those changes at any time.
+		- use versioned migrations for all changes. consider performance implications of the changes, possible data integrity issues, etc.
+		- you can potentially use rules-based analysis to flag which changes are "safe" and which need more attention. for example, changes that impact more than a certain number of rows, certain datatypes like BLOBs, operations on sensitive tables. these guardrails can help SWEs feel confident about db changes
+		- sometimes, you can use application code to avoid a large locking update. for example, instead of creating a new column and filling it in a batch, creating it empty, then having the app update each row only when the data is accessed
+		- you should have one canonical migration process, not a two-track system (with one for safe changes and one for risky ones). otherwise, the less-used path will be underpracticed and undertested
+		- you may need to do [[rolling upgrade]]s, in which you incrementally deploy a change one node at a time
+		- you should test your rollback process! one way to do this is, for each change, first apply it and test, then roll it back and test, then apply it again and test.
+		- you don't need to rush toward perfect automation.
 - # 9.
 Security #security
+  collapsed:: true
 	- what's the purpose of security?
 		- protecting data from theft
 		- protecting data from purposeful damage, either from hackers or internal sabotage